Finalet/Elegant-Emoji-Picker/README.md

 ## 🤔 About

-Elegant Emoji Picker is a beautiful (subjectively) emoji picker for iOS, iPadOS, and MacCatalyst.
+Elegant Emoji Picker is a configurable, simple to use, even more simple to impement, and beautiful (subjectively) emoji picker for iOS, iPadOS, and MacCatalyst.

 #### Features
-- Includes latest Unicode 14.0 emojis
+- Search
-- Emoji search
+- Long press preview
-- Emoji long press preview
+- Skin tones support (one per emoji)
-- Skin-tones support (one per emoji)
+- Categories toolbar
-- Emoji categories toolbar
+- Configuratble: change displayed sections, buttons, options, and more
-- Customizable: change displayed sections, buttons, options, and more with `ElegantConfiguration` struct
+- Localizable: provide text for all on screen labels
-- Localizable: provide strings for all on screen labels via the `ElegantLocalization` struct
+- Latest Unicode 14.0 emojis
 - Blindingly beautiful

 #### Limitations